 - Identify the evaluation criteria stated in the lower of cost or market rule.

-- Note the methods used to recognize fixed assets reclassified out of the held-for-sale classification, and fixed assets that have been abandoned.
+- Specify the methods used to recognize fixed assets reclassified out of the held-for-sale classification, and fixed assets that have been abandoned.

-- Note the distribution of the Form 1099-MISC, as well as how the form is to be completed.
+- Specify the distribution of the Form 1099-MISC, as well as how the form is to be completed.

 - Identify the trigger that causes a change in the experience rating assigned by a government.